What are ‘informal’ capability procedures?

 Essentially ‘informal’ capability can be triggered where it has been judged, as part of the appraisal process, that your performance can be significantly improved.
 Most often this can occur after lesson observations, learning walks, book drop-ins and feedback from your line manager.

-It should be noted that the term ‘informal’ capability is not technically used in the Department for Education’s (DfE’s) model policy for schools on teacher appraisal and capability or included in the Education (School Teachers’ Appraisal) (England) Regulations 2012 (the Appraisal Regulations).
+It should be noted that the term ‘informal’ capability is used in the Department for Education’s (DfE’s) model policy for schools on teacher appraisal and capability.

-• Give clear feedback to the teacher about the nature and seriousness of the concerns
+- give clear and specific feedback to the teacher about the nature and seriousness of the concerns;

-• Agree any support (e.g. coaching, mentoring, structured observations), that will be provided to help address those specific concerns
+- set clear objectives and timescales for required improvement; • agree any support (e.g. coaching, mentoring, structured observations), that will be provided to help address those specific concerns;

-• Explain the implications and process if no, or insufficient, improvement is made – e.g, impact on pay progression and potential move to formal capability
+- explain the implications and process if no, or insufficient, improvement is made – e.g. commencement of capability procedure.

 When progress is reviewed, if the appraiser is satisfied that the teacher has made, or is making, sufficient improvement, the appraisal process will continue as normal, with any remaining issues continuing to be addressed through that process.